sozu-proxy/sozu/README.md

 ## License

-Copyright (C) 2015-2018 Geoffroy Couprie, Clément Delafargue and Clever Cloud
+Copyright (C) 2015-2021 Geoffroy Couprie, Clément Delafargue and Clever Cloud

+### sozu-lib, sozu and sozuctl

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free